Here’s the star of tomorrow night’s First Dates and some of you may already know him

 We're talking all things Masterchef with Snapchat legend .@PaddyySmyth tonight! pic.twitter.com/VOUTv8T8nM— Six O'Clock Show (@SixOClockShow) January 24, 2017

-If you don’t follow Paddy on the popular social media platform, we can guarantee you that you’ll fall in love in him after watching RTÉ’s latest teaser.
+If you don’t follow Paddy on the popular social media platform, we can guarantee you that you’ll fall in love with him after watching RTÉ’s latest teaser.

 You can watch Paddy’s reaction to the episode over on his snapchat, PaddyySymth.